syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 ---
 layout: post
-title: Add, Remove, and Edit Annotations in .NET MAUI PDF Viewer | Syncfusion
+title: Add, Remove, and Edit Annotations in .NET MAUI PDF Viewer | Syncfusion®
 description: Learn here all about adding, removing and editing annotations in a PDF document using Syncfusion® .NET MAUI PDF Viewer (SfPdfViewer) control.
 platform: MAUI
 control: SfPdfViewer